Guidelines

 Livestreaming

 For campus events and lectures that appeal to a wider audience, campus communicators have the option to livestream activities onto social media accounts.
-This can be done through the platforms themselves (using Facebook Live, Twitter’s Periscope and Instagram Live) or with a professional set-up and stream through OIT’s Video Production Support (VPS).
-VPS can provide on-location video production and livestreaming services that can include live captioning.
+This can be done through the platforms themselves (ex.
+Facebook or YouTube) or with a professional set-up and stream through AV Services.
+AV Services can provide on-location video production and livestreaming services that can include live captioning.
 For more information on their services, please visit the Video Production Support page.

 Multimedia

-A social media post that includes a photo or video will generally get a better response than a post with only text.
+A social media post that includes a photo, video or GIF will generally get a better response than a post with only text.
 We discourage posting photos, videos or GIFs without a Princeton connection because we want to give our followers an experience that is unique to the University.

 The Princeton University photo library contains a collection of over 10,000 photos of Princeton people, places and events.
 These photos may be used by University employees for University social media accounts.
 (Photos may not be used for commercial purposes without permission.)
 An account is required to access the archive, so please contact our photo archivist to get started.